zef-dev/convoworks-wp/readme.txt

 * **Website owners** - With the Convoworks you can create Alexa skills using the GUI only.
 Practically, any webmaster should be able to use it.
 For more advanced and complex services you might seek help from your usual WordPress developers.
 * **Agencies** - Convoworks is a rapid service development tool.
 Once you get familiar with it you will be able to deliver voice services to your customers at blazing speeds.
 * **Plugin developers** - Enhance your plugin with Convoworks custom package.
-Create specialized components that can utilize your specific data/services and make couple of predefined service templates, that would fit most common needs for your plugin users.
+Create specialized components that can utilize your specific data/services and make a couple of predefined service templates that would fit most common needs for your plugin users.

 == Frequently Asked Questions ==